tonethar/IGME-330-Master/notes/blackout-poetry-maker.md

 ### V-B. Installing RiTa

 - Make a copy of your **bp** folder, and name the copy **rhymer**
-- To import the RiTa.js library, add the follwoign to the `<head>` section of the HTML file
+- To import the RiTa.js library, add the following to the `<head>` section of the HTML file

 ```html
 <script defer src="https://unpkg.com/rita@2.7.1/dist/rita.js"></script>